emz1003/softdev-p05/README.md

   - Update README, make sure devlog is up to date
   - Update design doc to reflect changes to project midway through
  - Kevin Li
-   - Interfacing with Google APIs to access Google Classroom data
+   - Interfacing with Google Classroom API
+     - Sign in with Google
-   - Import data from Google Classroom to this site
+     - GET data, POST data back to Google
    - Deployment to droplet via Flask (and Apache, if time permits)
  - William Lin
    - Database work
-   - PLACEHOLDER
-   - PLACEHOLDER
  - Henry Liu
    - Search mechanism for posts
-   - PLACEHOLDER
-   - PLACEHOLDER

 **Description**

-Our website aims to be an alternative to Google Classroom with added features/quality of life improvements.
-We want to take all of the best parts of various online school platforms (i.e. Google Classroom, Jupiter Ed, and PupilPath) while attempting to minimize the drawbacks.
+Our website aims to be an alternative portal to Google Classroom with added features/quality of life improvements, such as a better integrated calendar, the ability to hide classes, searching for posts, etc. Everything done on this site is reflected on Google Classroom.

 **API(s) used**
 - [Google Classroom API](https://developers.google.com/classroom/reference/rest)

 ## Launch codes
 **Dependencies**

 Your first step is to procure the client_secret.json file from collaborator Kevin Li.
 For security purposes, the file cannot be stored publicly.
 His email is kli00@stuy.edu.

 After procuring the file, merely drop it into the app/ directory.

+You will also need to create a secret_key.txt file in the app/ directory.
+Generate a key with os.urandom(32) in Python and paste it into that file.

 Next, you must install the pip modules listed in the requirements.txt file.
 To do so, install them in a terminal session with:
 ```pip install -r requirements.txt```